The-Code-In-Sheep-s-Clothing/BottomUp/README.md

 # Bottom Up BGL

 ## Prerequisites
-* ghc - download the installer
+* ghc (Most version should work)- download the installer
-* cabal - comes with ghc (Might have to be installed manually, package usually called cabal-install)
+* cabal (Versions 2 or 3)- comes with ghc (Might have to be installed manually, package usually called cabal-install)

 ## Linux Install
 * ./build.sh